FastyBird/miniserver/readme.md

 | | |
 | `FB_APP_PARAMETER__SECURITY_SIGNATURE=` | Security token signature string |

-> **NOTE:** In case you are not using docker image or you are not able to configure environment variables, you could edit configuration file `./config/default.neon`
+> **NOTE:** In case you are not using docker image, or you are not able to configure environment variables, you could create configuration file `./config/local.neon` and put your settings here.

 ## Initialization